-Before dabbling in natural beauty recipes, I never realized there were so many ways to care for your lips.
-Each time I make lip balm I discover a new ingredient or technique that makes my lips feel super soft.
+Before dabbling in natural beauty recipes, I wasn’t truly aware of all the different ways you can care for your lips.
+Each time I make homemade lip balm I discover a new ingredient or technique that makes my lips feel super soft.
 Because this is definitely the time of year I find myself reaching for lip balm more often.
-(In fact, had to go put some on.
+(In fact, I just had to go put some on.
 Okay, I’m back.)

-Here are 5 DIY remedies for dry, chapped lips.
-Because you want them soft and kissable for Valentine’s Day, right?
+Here are 5 DIY remedies for dry, chapped lips, including a recipe for one of my favorite DIY lip balms.
+Because you want them soft and kissable for summer, right?

-With this pumpkin spice balm I quickly realized how awesome honey is for your lips.
-Create a mixture of honey, cocoa powder and brown sugar in a small bowl.
+Combine ingredients in a small bowl.
 Rub it into your lips with your finger – but be especially gentle with super dry lips.
-And there’s no reason to rinse it off, just keep the honey on your lips.
+There’s no reason to rinse it off, just keep the honey on your lips.
 (Or eat it if you want, we won’t judge.)

 2. Make a homemade lip balm